 How credible you find that I will leave to your judgment, but Chris’s mind flashed back twenty-seven years to the awful time of her miscarriage.
 She had happily told everyone she was pregnant.
 Then came the crushing tragedy, followed by all the guilt and pain.
 Should she have prayed harder?
 Should she have done something differently?
 She recalled the tongue-tied people whose well-meaning but off the mark attempts to console her were as comforting as a sword in the heart.
 And then there were the devastating questions about the progress of her pregnancy from people who hadn’t yet heard of her miscarriage.

 Tears flowed freely.
 She had not thought of her miscarriage for ages.
-Assuming it was a boy, they would have named him Jesse had he been born.
+Had it been a boy, they would have named him Jesse if he had lived.
 Her painful recollections were suddenly interrupted.
 Chris saw in a vision a tall, fair-haired man laughing freely as he walked.
 As she wondered about who he could be, the Holy Spirit spoke into her heart, saying, “It’s Jesse!”
 She was particularly surprised because, despite the passage of time, Chris had always thought of him as a baby.

 Chris recalled how her husband had felt sure the Lord had told him that their first child would be a boy, and how mystified they were when she gave birth to a daughter, the child conceived after the miscarriage.
 Now she knew that her first child was indeed a son, and was now a vibrant young man.
 Her heart filled with joyous warmth.
 The powerful experience changed Chris and her husband, and their children are now looking forward to one day meeting their brother in heaven.
 It was as though, after all these years, the revelation made their family complete.
 Their eldest daughter had always secretly wished for an older brother.